Kona01/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-tac-toe
-Tic tac toe with unbeatable ai opponent.
+Tic-tac-toe game with AI opponent.
+AI has two difficulty levels, normal and unbeatbale.